-The Reference 3000 has an input jack for a J Type thermocouple.
+The Reference 3000 has an input jack for a K Type thermocouple.
 The ISO standard calls for color-coded mini-thermocouple connections.
-Black is the color assigned to J Type thermocouples.
-The mating connector on your thermocouple should therefore be black.
+Yellow is the color assigned to K Type thermocouples.
+The mating connector on your thermocouple should therefore be yellow.